Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 Do American Contractors Working Overseas Still Have U.S. Tax Obligations?

 Yes.
-If you’re a U.S. citizen or Green Card holder working abroad as an independent contractor, you have complete U.S. tax filing obligations.
+If you are a U.S. citizen or Green Card holder working abroad as an independent contractor, you have full U.S. tax filing obligations.

-Foreign clients generally have no obligation to send you Form 1099-NEC, which means you’re responsible for tracking all your income and reporting it on your U.S. tax return.
-You’ll also owe self-employment tax on your net earnings, even when using tax benefits like the Foreign Earned Income Exclusion.
+Foreign clients generally have no obligation to send you Form 1099-NEC, which means you are responsible for tracking all your income and reporting it on your U.S. tax return.
+You will also owe self-employment tax on your net earnings, even when using tax benefits like the Foreign Earned Income Exclusion.

-For comprehensive guidance on filing taxes as an American contractor abroad, including self-employment tax calculations, quarterly estimated payments, business deductions, and tax benefit strategies, see our detailed guide: Do I Need to Pay U.S. Taxes as a Contractor Working Overseas?
+For detailed guidance on filing taxes as an American contractor abroad, including self-employment tax calculations, quarterly estimated payments, business deductions, and tax benefit strategies, see: Do I Need to Pay U.S. Taxes as a Contractor Working Overseas?

 How Do I Know If Someone Is an Employee or Contractor?